vvolfster/shrimpVueComponents/src/vuePlugins/firebaseAuthentication/docs.md

 ## firebaseAuthentication (Vue Plugin)
 This is a powerful tool that allows the user to easily configure firebase authentication & manage firebase instances all in place.
+It is recommended that you install this plugin **before Vuex**.
+After installation, you can access the initiated firebase Apps through **Vue.fbApps.{appName}** (app & auth are always provided).

 ### TODO
 Allow for configuration of sign In providers.
 Not terribly hard but not needed atm.